 During a career transition, she applied for a program manager position at CCE and fell in love with it.
-Over 15 years later, with several leadership positions and a doctorate from Sacramento State under her belt, Murphy went from associate dean to interim dean and finally on June 1 will take the helm as dean – serving as a living, breathing CCE success story.
+Over 15 years later, with several leadership positions and a doctorate from Sacramento State under her belt, Murphy went from associate dean to interim dean and on June 1 took the helm as dean - serving as a living, breathing CCE success story.
 She is passionate about the role of continuing education for our regional workforce, as well as across the nation.

 Murphy graduated from Arizona State University magna cum laude with a bachelor’s degree in communications.
 She received her Master of Business Administration summa cum laude from University of Phoenix, and then earned her doctorate in educational leadership from Sacramento State.
 Her research focuses on the intersection of education, workforce and economic development.

 - University Professional and Continuing Education Association (UPCEA) — Institutional Lead (2011–Current)

 - Trending Technologies Conference — Advisory Board (2015)

 - Government Transformation Conference — Advisory Board (2014)

 - Sacramento Works — Workforce Investment Board Member (Current); Employer Outreach Committee (Current)

 - Girl Scouts Heart of Central California — Board Member (Current); Fund Development Committee (current); Service Unit Representative (2011–2013); Troop Leader (2009–Current)

 Recent Publications and Presentations

 “Educate Yourself about Education.”
 Alliance for Women in Media; February 2015; panelist and presenter.